renovatebot/renovate/docs/usage/configuration-options.md

 However, there are cases where updates might be desirable - e.g. if you have configured `prCreation=not-pending`, or you have `rebaseWhen=behind-base-branch` and the base branch is updated, so you want Renovate PRs to be rebased.

 This defaults to `true`, meaning that Renovate will perform certain "desirable" updates to _existing_ PRs even when outside of schedule.
-If you wish to disable all updates outside scheduled hours then configure this field to `false`.
+If you only want updates _within_ the scheduled hours, then set this field to `false`.

 ## updatePinnedDependencies